Tyrannosaurus in popular culture: Other appearances

-Tyrannosaurus has appeared in many media and is one of, if not the most widely used dinosaurs.
-Various incarnations of, and creatures based on T. rex have appeared in video games, and several game series have featured Tyrannosaurus a centerpiece.
+Tyrannosaurus has appeared in many media and is one of, if not the most, widely used dinosaurs.
+Various incarnations and creatures based on T. rex have appeared in video games, and several game series have featured Tyrannosaurus as a centerpiece.
 These include 3D Monster Maze, the Dino Crisis/Dino Stalker line, various Jurassic Park tie-in games, the Turok game series, Tomb Raider, the Zoo Tycoon series, the survival game Ark: Survival Evolved, the simulation games Saurian and The Isle, and Super Mario Odyssey.

 Full size animatronic Tyrannosaurus being assembled in Combe Martin Wildlife and Dinosaur Park, North Devon, United Kingdom.

 Numerous models and children's toys depicting Tyrannosaurus have been produced, particularly in promotion of the Jurassic Park films.
 The Carnegie Museum Dinosaur Collection toy line released three versions of the dinosaur, with the second brought in line with more modern scientific understanding.
-Sinclair Oil ads from the 1950s frequently featured T. rex, and products from radio-controlled helicopter models to a rifle cartridge (the .577 T-Rex) have been named after the dinosaur.
+Sinclair Oil ads from the 1950s frequently featured T. rex, and products from radio-controlled helicopter models to a rifle cartridge, such as the .577 T-Rex, have been named after the dinosaur.
 In music, the popular 1970s glam rock band T. Rex took their name from the famous dinosaur.

-In Banjo-Tooie, Humba Wumba turns Banjo and Kazooie into a T. rex for 2 different growth stages in the world Terrydactyland.
+In Banjo-Tooie, Humba Wumba turns Banjo and Kazooie into a T. rex for two different growth stages in the world Terrydactyland.

 In the F-Zero series of video games, F-Zero racer Bio Rex is a Tyrannosaurus whose machine is the Big Fang.

 In the Calvin and Hobbes comics, fantasy sequences often featured Tyrannosaurus rex.
 In one story arc, in which Calvin writes a school paper on the T. rex predator/scavenger debate, he argues that T. rex was a predator because "They're so much cooler that way."
 T. rex is also featured as the protagonist in the long-running webcomic Dinosaur Comics by Ryan North.
 Various T. rex have featured in stories published in the British comic 2000AD.